zendframework/zend-expressive-session-cache/docs/book/v1/manual.md

  *     provided, this sets the Expires directive for the cookie based on
  *     the value of $cacheExpire.
 Developers can also set the expiry at
  *     runtime via the Session instance, using its persistSessionFor()
- *     method; that value will be used in all cases unless it is zero
+ *     method; that value will be honored even if global persistence
- *     and $persistent is toggled to true, in which case the value of
+ *     is toggled true here.
- *     $cacheExpire will be used.
  */
 public function __construct(
     \Psr\Cache\CacheItemPoolInterface $cache,